Software Development | Fundamentals of Programming | Working with Java | Java Identifiers | Review | Resources

 The comment above would sit on a line by itself above the line of code it refers too.
 However, the same type of comment can follow the line of code like this:

-Directions: On paper, write an application that prints, on separate lines:
+Directions: On paper, write an application that prints, on separate lines (using multiple println methods):